meeDamian/toggl-cli/README.md

     --set-background - set color theme.
 Choose more readible: dark or light

   Commands:
-    c current            - see details of currently running time entry (if any). l list [number]      - list last <number> of time entries (default: 8) s smart [name]       - start or stop the entry, whatever makes more sense. start [name]       - start new time entry with the given name. stop               - stop running entry.
+    c current             - see details of currently running time entry (if any). l list [number]       - list last <number> of time entries (default: 8) start [name|number] - start new time entry with the given name, or resume if number is given. stop                - stop running entry.
-    r rename <new-name>  - rename currently running entry to <new name>. b browser            - open Toggl timer in default browser.
+    s smart [name|number] - start or stop the entry, whatever makes more sense. r rename <new-name>   - rename currently running entry to <new-name>. b browser             - open Toggl timer in default browser.

   Note:
     → Values in [square brackets] are optional.